Inside The Toolkit: 21 Test Software Testing Tools Rated and Reviewed

 The most useful automation tool used in daily work?

 There’s one.
 Really powerful.
 Never goes obsolete.
 No need to buy.
-It lacks recognition from most of people.
+It lacks recognition from most of the people.
 It can always be improved to make even more powerful.

 It’s your mind, folks.
 Mind is an ultimate tool that sets us apart from animals.
 It’s a tool that enabled us to use sticks, stones, and hadron collider.